RayBenefield/transmutation/worklog.md

 # Work Log

+## #30, #31, #32, #33, #34, #35, #36, #37, #38, #39, #40, #41

+Soooo...
+I just spent 12 damn sessions setting up Travis CI to work as I want it to.
+So now Travis CI will run tests and linting on pull request, then on merge of the pull request it will create a patch, commit the change to master, and then deploy the new patch to NPM.
+So I have full continuous integration and deployment now setup. :) This won't be so easy when I setup multiple packages and set it up as a mono repo, but this is a solid start.
+It took a LOT of time to setup the patching system to work just right and I am SOOO happy it is done now.
+And the plan is that I will manually do a minor or major revision.
+When I need to do that, then I'll see how that works out.

 ## #29

 I setup a bunch more issues with more ideas of things that need to be done.
 In